sovrin-foundation/protocol/patterns/protocol-patterns.md

 Sent by the Provider.
 The matter message contains the matter that has been negotiated.
 Should match the semantics of the last request message that the Provider has agreed to.
 This message marks the end of the negotiation.

 ##### Confirmation
 The Acquirer can optionally send a confirmation message after receiving the matter.
 This confirmation will allow the Provider to know that the matter was received and in the possession of the Acquirer.
-Since this message is option it is not reflected in the state diagram below.
+Since this message is optional it is not reflected in the state diagram below.
 But this step could be required by the context of the negotiation.

 ##### Rejection
 Either the Provider or the Acquirer can send a rejection message.
 This message has context after either the Provider has received a request or the Acquirer has received an offer.
 Additionally, this message can be expressed as a response to any message from the other party after deciding to reject the negotiation.
 This message has the basic semantics that one party no longer want to negotiate over the matter.
 The cause may vary but the conversation is dead.
 Either party can initiate a negotiation by starting a new negotiation.